 Another common conversion action for a website is having the visitor sign up for a newsletter or a mailing list for future emailed sales and offers.
-While something might be provided in exchange for this personal information, most of the time we simply expect people to willingly surrender it.
+While we might provide something in exchange for this personal information, most of the time we simply expect people to willingly surrender it.
 A high-performance website will streamline this sign-up process into the design of the website and make the offer to give this personal information irresistibly compelling.

 Under the Covers

 What most people wanting or needing a new website seem to misunderstand or avoid comprehending is that much of the work in creating a high-performance website is in the things that nobody sees!
-Simply designing, building, and posting a gorgeous website on the internet does not automatically list it with Google or Bing or make it popular in any way.
+Simply designing, building, and posting a gorgeous website on the internet does not automatically list it with Google or Bing or make it popular.
 It certainly doesn’t make it suddenly and easily “found.”
 And even if it does, is it listed for the best possible search terms?
 Is it on the first or second SERP (seach engine results page) or buried on the fifth?
-Finally, when a new visitor arrives at your website, does all of the language, graphics and photos, and structure of the website direct and focus them to performing your desired action?
-All of these take thought and a significant amount of expertise, something that few business owners have the time acquire and learn how to implement.
+Finally, when a new visitor arrives at your website, does all the language, graphics and photos, and structure of the website direct and focus them to performing your desired action?
+These take thought and a significant amount of expertise, something that few business owners have the time to acquire and learn how to implement.

-Websites are the same as human beings in that beauty is only skin deep.
-A gorgeous-looking website that makes people ‘ooh’ and ‘aah’ when they view it is nice to have, but not very useful if it doesn’t help our business or organization in any way.
+Websites are the same as human beings, in that beauty is only skin deep.
+A gorgeous-looking website that makes people ‘ooh’ and ‘ah’ when they view it is nice to have, but not very useful if it doesn’t help our business or organization.
 Getting a website to be useful and become high-performance requires a lot of behind-the-scenes thought and work.

 High-Performance Websites as an Investment